-To connect the bold kitchen wall with the fireplace wall on the other side of the large space, the designers opted to install another feature tile wall, but in a less graphic color palette.
+To connect the bold kitchen wall with the fireplace wall on the other side of the large space, the designers opted to install another feature tile wall, but in a less graphic colour palette.

-“Being designers, we wanted a house that was stylish and chic, but we also have an 8-year-old and a ton of neighborhood kids that traipse through our house regularly,” Brown says.
+“Being designers, we wanted a house that was stylish and chic, but we also have an 8-year-old and a ton of neighbourhood kids that traipse through our house regularly,” Brown says.
 “We needed to make kid-friendly choices that still looked good.”

 In the master bedroom, a custom walnut bed with inset leather tiles and integrated side tables was designed by Brown and Monchamp.

 “We wanted a home that embodied the southern California indoor/outdoor lifestyle,” shares the designer.
-To maximize this, the pair installed walls of glass along the back of the house, including in the bedroom, which opens to the private pool and views of the hills.
+To maximise this, the pair installed walls of glass along the back of the house, including in the bedroom, which opens to the private pool and views of the hills.

 When designing an open-plan space, Brown recommends refining your décor choices.
-“I think sticking to neutral color palettes in our designs helps make spaces look more cohesive and allows us to mix styles,” he says.
+“I think sticking to neutral colour palettes in our designs helps make spaces look more cohesive and allows us to mix styles,” he says.